Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 James Thompson - Advanced Manipulative Physiotherapy

-James holds advanced certification in manipulative physiotherapy and specializes in complex spinal mobilization techniques.
+James holds advanced certification in manipulative physiotherapy and has a special interest in complex spinal mobilisation techniques.

 Qualifications: